andrew/ultimate-awesome/README.md

 - [awesome-cloudinary](https://github.com/Developerayo/awesome-cloudinary) - :notebook_with_decorative_cover: :books: A curated list of awesome resources : books, videos, articles about getting started and using Cloudinary (A comprehensive cloud-based image and video management platform).
 - [jimsghstars](https://github.com/jimbrig/jimsghstars) - A curated application for browsing my GitHub stars! ⭐.
 - [awesome-myanmar-unicode](https://github.com/khzaw/awesome-myanmar-unicode) - :sparkles: A curated list of resources for Myanmar Unicode.
-- [awesome-gaussians](https://github.com/longxiang-ai/awesome-gaussians) - This repository tracks the latest advancements in 3D Gaussian Splatting from Arxiv, with daily automated updates.
-Stay up-to-date with cutting-edge research in this exciting field!.
 - [awesome-liveshare](https://github.com/lostintangent/awesome-liveshare) - ⚡️Awesome resources for Visual Studio Live Share.
 - [SSD-Guide](https://github.com/mikeroyal/SSD-Guide) - Solid State Drive Guide.
 - [awesome-networked-media](https://github.com/omarcostahamido/awesome-networked-media) - Awesome list of tools for using multimedia in the network.